 Events like the Super Bowl lead to increase in drinking and to an increase in driving.
 While the surest way to avoid a car accident is to stay off the roads, events like the Super Bowl, New Year’s Eve, July 4th and other holidays make staying home a less attractive option for many.
 Short of not driving, the best ways to avoid an accident are to make a plan and be aware.
 If you are going to be drinking any alcohol at all, it is best to choose a designated driver.
 Designated drivers are not the most sober person in a group.
 They should completely refrain from drinking any alcohol before driving.
 If that is not possible, consider public transportation, a taxi or a rideshare service to get you home.
 The inconvenience will be more than worth it if it help you avoid an accident.

-Source: Los Angeles Times, “Sunday is the Super Bowl of drunk driving, crash data show,” by Jerry Hirsch, 27 January 2015
+Source: California Times, “Sunday is the Super Bowl of drunk driving, crash data show,” by Jerry Hirsch, 27 January 2015